drduh/macOS-Security-and-Privacy-Guide/README.md

 # Backup

 Encrypt files locally before backing them up to external media or online services.
 You can create an [encrypted disk image](https://support.apple.com/is-is/guide/disk-utility/dskutl11888/mac#dsku7bb3d28c) to backup and store files securely.
-It'll act as a secure, encrypted folder that you can put your sensitive files inside.
+It'll act as a secure, encrypted virtual drive that you can put your sensitive files inside.
+When you mount the disk image, you can check a box to save the password in your keychain for convenience.
+Remember to [unmount](https://support.apple.com/is-is/guide/disk-utility/dskud709f49b/mac) the drive when you're done with it.

 You can add a [checksum](https://support.apple.com/is-is/guide/disk-utility/dskutl1019/22.6/mac/15.0) to the disk image to [verify integrity](https://support.apple.com/is-is/guide/disk-utility/dskutl15186/22.6/mac/15.0).